thirumurthis/Learnings/K8s/external_secret_operator/Readme.md

 #### Create the ExternalSecret resource

-The ExternalSecret manfiest is used to pull the secret from the `kind-dev0` cluster.
-Install the manfiest to `kind-dev1` cluster in `eso-demo` namespace.
+The ExternalSecret manifest is used to pull the secret from the `kind-dev0` cluster.
+Install the manifest to `kind-dev1` cluster in `eso-demo` namespace.

 ```yaml
 # file name: eso-external-secret-to-pull-from-dev0-to-dev1.yaml